ptdriscoll/klrn-corporate-support-front-end/README.md

 This site uses several JavaScript plugins to load YouTube playlists, animate navigation scrolling and add parallax effects.

-- **animate-scrolling.js** - Animates scrolling for anchor links that have a scroll class added
+- **animate-scrolling:** Animates scrolling for anchor links that have a scroll class added
-- **in-view.js** - Checks to see when an element is in viewport, which is used to stop and start carousels and highlight links
+- **in-view:** Checks to see when an element is in viewport, which is used to stop and start carousels and highlight links
-- **parallax.js** - Scrolls background images at variable speeds
+- **parallax:** Scrolls background images at variable speeds
-- **youtube-playlist-loader.js** - Dynamically loads an array of YouTube playlists
+- **youtube-playlist-loader:** Dynamically loads an array of YouTube playlists
-- **youtube-playlist-parser.js** - Parses a YouTube playlist, loading videos into a carousel and creating video objects to manage plays, pauses and event tracking
+- **youtube-playlist-parser:** Parses a YouTube playlist, loading videos into a carousel and creating video objects to manage plays, pauses and event tracking

 ### References